-Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and
+Learning Outcome: Micro-20: Apply the concepts of opportunity cost, marginal analysis, and present value to make decisions

 - 3) The production possibilities curve can shift inward when

 - A) production increases.

 - B) employment increases.

 - C) the stock of productive capital rises.

 - D) a country experiences a natural disaster.